steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

         Use Index page as a template for the Project page.
             Each user model is hosted in a tile.

+        Add support for creating mesh "thumbnails" from the mesh canvas. mesh/{id}/thumbnail
             Add a new endpoint mesh/preview for a preview image of the mesh.
             Create using the Canvas image of the last generated Mesh.

-        Add support for creating mesh "thumbnails" from the mesh canvas. mesh/{id}/thumbnail

         Place sample projects into a single project?

-    Upload

     Test new user creation.
         52oCTRbyDVifvQTiSdyn0mkrXwhMiTEe

+    [ApiCcontroller]
+    ModelState
+        Does ValidationActionFilter.OnActionExecuting need to do more processing for ModelState?

     GetFile: Is "application/json" required or could "application/octet-stream" be better?
             // WIP: When: